Anthony Rizzo Player Props: Yankees vs. Phillies

 Phillies Pitching Rankings (2022)

-- Phillies pitchers combined to give up 150 home runs (0.9 per game), the fifth-fewest in baseball.
+- Phillies pitchers combined to surrender 150 home runs (0.9 per game), the fifth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.